Skip to Content

 7pm

-The Old North Church is offering a traditional Lantern Service on Friday, April 18, 2025 at 7:00pm in honor of the 250th anniversary of the “two if by sea” signal from the church’s steeple on the eve of the American Revolution.
+The Old North Church Congregation is pleased to offer a traditional Lantern Service in honor of the “two if by sea” lantern signal from the church’s steeple on the eve of the American Revolution and in celebration of the 250th anniversary of American independence.

-Organized by Old North’s clergy and congregation and modeled on the service offered for the 200th anniversary in 1975 with President Gerald Ford, this 250th Anniversary Lantern Service recalls the lights of freedom and encourages reflection on the meaning of faith, freedom, and American democracy today.
-It will include inspirational music; Paul Revere’s own recollection of his historic ride and Old North’s signal lights; Heather Cox Richardson’s address; and prayers for our nation as we begin our Semiquincentennial.
-The service will culminate with the lighting of the Old North’s historic lanterns.
+Organized by Old North’s clergy and congregation, the ceremony is inspired by the service held at the start of America’s Bicentennial celebrations in 1975 with Pres.
+Gerald Ford and recalls the lights of liberty that shone from Old North’s steeple on April 18, 1775, while reflecting on the meaning of faith, freedom, and American democracy today.
+Inspirational music, Paul Revere’s own recollection of his historic ride and Old North’s signal lights, Bishop Budde’s address, and prayers for our nation will lead us into America’s Semiquincentennial.
+As always, the service will culminate with the lighting of the church’s historic lanterns.

 Gerald Ford sitting in a chair at the Old North Church in 1975.